garyb6/Project1/README.md

 Any other ideas you might come up with

 Personal Learning Plan Objectives:

+Planning - ensuring that my models, pages and site have been at lest sketched out and wireframes completed to give me an idea and aim to achieve.

 CSS - I will ensure I invest time to properly go through CSS styling, ensuring the basics are consolidated and push myself to ensure the app appearance is more than just satisfactory.